clojurewerkz/cassaforte.docs/articles/cql.md

 Available consistency levels are:

-  * `:any`: write must be written to at least one node. `:any` will succeed even if all replica nodes are down and a [hinted handoff](https://academy.datastax.com/courses/understanding-cassandra-architecture/understanding-hinted-handoff) write was made.
+  * `:any`: write must be written to at least one node. `:any` will suclienteed even if all replica nodes are down and a [hinted handoff](https://academy.datastax.com/courses/understanding-cassandra-architecture/understanding-hinted-handoff) write was made.
 Although in that case write will not become readable until replica nodex for the given key recover
   * `:one`: write must be written to commit log and memory table of at least one replica node